Dominican Republic and the International Monetary Fund and the World Bank: The economy

 Rural and underdeveloped areas of the Dominican Republic and cheap immigrant labor (usually from neighboring country, Haiti), provide most of the labor force behind the growing economy.
-The economy grew 7.1% between 2014-2016 by exporting at low prices.
-The DR exports 50% of their products to the U.S., and over 500 U.S companies manufacture products in the Dominican Republic.
+The economy grew 7.1% between 2014 and 2016 by exporting at low prices.
+The DR exports 50% of their products to the U.S., and over 500 U.S. companies manufacture products in the Dominican Republic.

 The downside to the FTZ model is that it strongly depends on the global market and will not sustain itself in the long run.
 The country still has high levels of poverty despite a growing economy because it continues to lack investing in human capital.
 There continues to be tension with the Dominican people because much of this economic strength has come at the cost of depleting natural resources and heavily impacting the health of many Dominicans, especially those who work/live near mines.
 In order to achieve economic prosperity, they must lower their dependency on the global market, prepare for natural disasters (infrastructure, emergency/medical personnel), improve human capital (investing in education), manage natural resources carefully (overmining & polluting water sources), and government officials must be held accountable for decisions they make that affect the Dominican population.